PostHog/posthog.com/contents/handbook/company/communication.md

    1. You can easily "promote" an async conversation from an issue to a video call, as needed.
 The reverse is harder.
 So there is lower risk to start with an async conversation.
    1. For a newcomer to the conversation, it's easier and more efficient to parse an issue, than read a video transcript or watch it.
    1. Conversations in issues are easily searchable.
 Video calls are not.
-1. Try to have your video on at all times because it's much more engaging for participants
-   1. Having pets, children, significant others, friends, and family visible during video chats is encouraged.
-If they are human, ask them to wave at your remote team member to say "Hi".
+1. Try to have your video on at all times because it's much more engaging for participants.
+Having pets, children, significant others, friends, and family visible during video chats is encouraged.
+If they are human, ask them to wave at your remote team member to say "Hi!".
 1. Google Calendar also has a [Zoom plugin](https://chrome.google.com/webstore/detail/zoom-scheduler/kgjfgplpablkjnlkjmjdecgdpfankdle?hl=en-US) where you can easily add a Zoom link for a video call to the invite
-1. For meetings that are scheduled with Zoom:
 1. As a remote company we are always striving to have the highest fidelity, collaborative conversations.
 Use of a headset with a microphone, is strongly suggested.
    1. If other people are using headphones then no-headphones works fine.
 But if multiple people aren't using headphones you get distractions.
-   1. Reasons to use headphones:
-         1. Computer speakers can cause an echo and accentuate background noise.
-         1. Using headphones decreases the likelihood of talking over one another, enabling a more lively conversation.
-         1. Better sound quality, avoiding dynamic volume suppression due to echo cancellation.
-   1. Leave the 'no headphones' to:
-         1. People who don't have them handy at that time
-         1. People from outside the company
    1. Suggested headphone models can be found in the handbook under [spending company money](/handbook/spending-company-money/equipment-examples/#headphones-and-earbuds).
 1. [Hybrid calls are horrible](#hybrid-calls-are-horrible)
 1. Always be sure to advise participants to mute their mics if there is unnecessary background noise to ensure the speaker is able to be heard by all attendees.
 1. We start on time and do not wait for people.
 People are expected to join no later than the scheduled minute of the meeting (before :01 if it is scheduled for :00).
 The question 'is everyone here' is not needed.
 1. It feels rude in video calls to interrupt people.
 This is because the latency causes you to talk over the speaker for longer than during an in-person meeting.
 We should not be discouraged by this, the questions and context provided by interruptions are valuable.
 1. We end on the scheduled time.
 It might feel rude to end a meeting, but you're actually allowing all attendees to be on time for their next meeting.
-1. It is unusual to smoke in an open office or video conference, vaping is associated with this.
+1. It is unusual to smoke in an open office or video conference, and vaping is associated with this.
 For this reason we ask that you don't vape during calls, and if you absolutely have to, kindly switch your camera off.

-## Zoom

-PostHog uses [Zoom](https://zoom.us/) for video communications.

 ## Hybrid calls are horrible